kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 Ptr{Int64} @0x000000010d156070
 ```

+You can modify the values of the object inside the function, which will be reflected which you tried to view the same object from a variable that exists at the call site.

-If you wanted to write a correct version, you can do the following:
+If you wanted to write a version that does this, you can do the following:

 ```julia
 julia> arr